jxliao6/Identifying_GitHub_Discussion_Targets/README.md

 ## Code

 All the code is in [code folder](https://github.com/thalia-L/Identifying_GitHub_Discussion_Targets/tree/master/code).
-They need Keras and Tensorflow intalled and use Python3.
+They need Keras and Tensorflow installed and use Python3.

 ### Language model